 but, notwithstanding that the failure on the part of a person to comply with the Code may not be the subject of any such proceedings, the CEO in considering any application may, at discretion, take into account any alleged tendency on the part of the applicant not to have regard to the guidelines.

-[Section 15 amended by No. 55 of 2004 s.
+[Section 15 amended: No. 55 of 2004 s.
 540; No. 28 of 2006 s.
 270(1).]

 16. Implementation of Code of Practice